Even with yellow leaves, your sweet pea plant can be salvaged.

 2. Lack of Nutrients

-NPK are three essential nutrients every plant needs to bloom, fruit and develop root system.
+NPK are three essential nutrients every plant needs to bloom, fruit, and develop the root system.

-When growing soil lacks such essential nutrients, it results in nutritional deficiency reducing flowers and turning foliage to yellow.
+Growing soil lacking such essential nutrients results in nutritional deficiency, reducing flowers and turning foliage yellow.

-Deficiency in nitrogen results in yellowing of leaves and if only edges of leaves are turning yellow then it might denote deficiency in potassium.
+A deficiency in nitrogen results in the yellowing of leaves, and if only the edges of leaves are turning yellow, then it might denote a deficiency in potassium.

 Manganese deficiency also results in yellow sweet peas plant leaves.
-Manganese plays vital role in production of chlorophyll, lack of this nutrients result in chlorosis.
+Manganese plays a vital role in the production of chlorophyll; lack of this nutrient results in chlorosis.

 How to revive?